wustlese527/progress_status_2/README.md

    The pdf file named "Results of outlier detection" contains every result we runned from the Rmd file.

-3) The ipynb file contains all the steps we have done in this project, including data preprocessing, brief analysis, model fitting and model performance.
+3) The ipynb files contain all the steps we have done in this project, including data preprocessing, brief analysis, model fitting and model performance.

+   The "ESE527-Vintage analysis.ipynb" is about how we decide the standard of "bad" customers.
+Eventually we chose those who past due more than 60 days as "bad".

+   The "ESE527-Credit card approval.ipynb" is about the brief data analysis, feature engineering and modeling processes.

+   Since we just started the modeling section, it will be changed often before the semester ends.
+Further changes may be: changes of models, hyperparameter tuning, cross-      validation, etc.